 Telephone and Mail

-You may still receive other types of telephone calls or mails from us as long as they are not for marketing purpose and are admin based, such as checking your direct debit mandate or Gift Aid status.
+You may receive telephone calls or mails from us as long as they are not for marketing purposes and are admin based, such as checking your direct debit mandate or Gift Aid status.

 How we will use legitimate Interest

 If we contact you on the basis of legitimate interest, Final Straw Foundation will always create a legitimate interest impact assessment (LIA).
 This will be shared and reviewed by senior management.
 Examples of how we may contact you under legitimate interest for mail or telephone direct marketing campaigns are:

 - welcoming you to the Final Straw Foundation

 - thanking you for your support

 - asking if you would consider increasing your regularly support or membership

 - asking if you may include leaving a gift in your will to Final Straw Foundation

 - contacting you about appeals or campaigns that we need financial support for

 - if you have stopped supporting us financially, asking if you may re-join or support us with a donation (but no further back than six months since your last payment)